Copyright© 2020 by Ernest Bywater

-Note: The process is to detail the way to handle the transition from being in the Union to being outside of it, and to include the transfer of US Federal facilities as well as taxes and all other US Federal services as well as State and National Parks and heritage listed places.
+Note: The process is to detail how to handle the transition from being in the Union to being outside of it, and it’s to include the transfer of US Federal facilities as well as taxes and all other US Federal services plus State and National Parks and heritage listed places.

 5. Enclaves without a free external border will not be allowed.
 So a seceding County will need to have an International border which can be a coastal border, or be contiguous with another County with an International border.
 Otherwise it will be the same status as its surrounding Counties.

 Note: This restricts seceding Counties to being those with an International border or having a side touching such a County.
 This will likely force some Counties to secede when they don’t want to and also stop some from seceding.
 However, this is a security measure.